 Purchases should be planned in advance and be supportive of school goals.
 To make a purchase, start with your unit leader.
-When the item is approved, the unit leader will submit the completed requisition form to the principal for approval.
-The Office Manager will then process the purchase order and debit the amount from the unit account.
+When the item is approved, the Office Manager will then process the purchase order and debit the amount from the unit account.
 When the item arrives, it is critical that the packing slip be checked against the contents and returned to the Office Manager.